22 Projects That Will Actually Hurt Your Home’s Resale Value

-Tile can add value to your home if it's an on-trend style, if it's installed correctly and there aren't other outdated materials left behind in other rooms, according to Forbes.
-For instance, don't put an expensive tile in the mudroom if you still have old vinyl flooring in the bathroom or kitchen.
+Tile can add value to your home if it’s an on-trend style and installed correctly and there aren’t other outdated materials left behind in other rooms, according to Forbes.
+For instance, don’t put an expensive tile in the mudroom if you still have old vinyl flooring in the bathroom or kitchen.
 And if you choose a tile that quickly looks dated, buyers may be turned off.
-Follow these dos and don'ts for a subway tile backsplash.
+Follow these dos and don’ts for a subway tile backsplash.

 Too Much Wallpaper

 You may have some trendy wallpaper in your powder room or on an accent wall, but don’t go overboard.
 Too much wallpaper and texture, according to MSN can be overwhelming to some home buyers who see it as just another project they’ll have to tackle if they buy your home.
 Here are 12 things that make your home look dated and how you can fix them.